Defects Scheme for Apartments and Duplexes

 C. Loan to Income (LTI) for PDH mortgages

-- PDH mortgage loans are subject to a limit of 3.5 times loan to gross income.
+- PDH mortgage loans are subject to a limit of 3.5 times loan to gross income for all other purchasers.

 - This limit should not be exceeded by more than 20 per cent of the euro value of all housing loans for PDH purposes during an annual period.

-Importantly switcher mortgages and housing loans for the restructuring of mortgages in arrears or pre-arrears are not falling within the scope of the Regulations.
+- Importantly switcher mortgages and housing loans for the restructuring of mortgages in arrears or pre-arrears remain outside the scope of the Regulations.

-If you are considering buying a property, call us today and we will guide you through the often complex and difficult process of purchase and advise and assist you with your mortgage.
-Our Dublin city centre solicitor offices are welcoming and our service is personable.
-We provide up front detailed written quotations at very competitive rates for all property transactions and we agrees fees in advance so there are no surprises.
+If you are considering buying a property, contact us today and we will will put you in touch with our specialisit property solicitor in your area who will guide you through the often complex and difficult process of purchase.
+They will advise and assist you with your purchase and mortgage.
+Our member solicitors' offices are welcoming and their service is personable.
+They will provide up front detailed written quotations at very competitive rates for all property transactions and they will agrees fees in advance so there are no surprises.